Iraqi Ground Forces: 2011

-In 2011 Lieutenant General Michael Barbero, Commanding General, MNSTC-I, made an assessment of the Iraqi Armed Forces' shortcomings:
+In 2011 Lieutenant General Michael Barbero, Commanding General, MNSTC-I, made an assessment of the Iraqi Armed Forces' shortcomings.
+Michael Gordon summarized Barbero's findings as:

 "..for all the U.S. efforts, Iraq’s special operations forces continued being flown to their targets on American helicopters and relied heavily on U.S. intelligence to plan their missions.
 Iraqi tank crews, artillery batteries, and infantry battalions had been trained separately and were not practiced in combined arms warfare.

 Logistics remained a challenge, and the Iraqi Army had an enormous and costly maintenance backlog.
 The Iraqis had no counter-battery radar system to pinpoint the location of rocket attacks on the Green Zone—the fortified sanctuary that served as the seat of the Iraqi government—or, as yet, an air force that could protect the nation’s skies.
 In short, Barbero concluded, Iraq had a “checkpoint army” that was very much a work in progress."

 The response from Iraqi officials was that U.S. troops would have to stay longer.